-The science spectrometer is optimized for longer, background limited integration times of faint objects, and offers a variety of operation modes, including broad band (ten spectral pixel) observations and low (R 500) and moderate (R 4000) resolution spectroscopy.
-Both fringe tracker and science spectrometer can be used with a Wollaston prism to split and simultaneously measure two linear polarization states.
+The science spectrometer is optimised for longer, background limited integration times of faint objects, and offers a variety of operation modes, including broad band (ten spectral pixel) observations and low ( $\mathcal{R} \sim 500$ ) and moderate ( $\mathcal{R} \sim 4000$ ) resolution spectroscopy.
+Both fringe-tracker and science spectrometer can be used with a Wollaston prism to split and simultaneously measure two linear polarisation states.
 The differential OPD between the science and reference beam is measured with a laser metrology system.
-The laser light is back-propagated from the Gravity Beam Combiners covering the full beam up to above the telescope primary mirror.
+The laser light is back-propagated from the GRAVITY Beam Combiners covering the full beam up to above the telescope primary mirror.
 The metrology signal is encoded via phase-shifting interferometry and measured by photodiodes mounted to the telescope spider arms.
-Gravity provides simultaneously for each spectral channel the visibility of the reference and science object, and the phase difference between reference and science object.
+GRAVITY provides simultaneously for each spectral channel the visibility of the reference and science object, and the phase difference between reference and science object.

-The calibration unit simulates the light from two stars and four telescopes, and provides all functions to test and calibrate the beam combiner instrument All functions of the beam combiner instrument with the exception of the calibration unit, the metrology receivers, and the guiding lasers are implemented in a cryostat for optimum stability, cleanliness, and thermal background suppression.
+The calibration unit simulates the light from two stars and four telescopes, and provides all functions to test and calibrate the beam combiner instrument.
+All functions of the beam combiner instrument with the exception of the calibration unit, the metrology receivers, and the guiding lasers are implemented in a cryostat for optimum stability, cleanliness, and thermal background suppression.
 The cryostat is installed in the VLTI interferometric laboratory.
-Figure 5 shows an overview of the beam combiner instrument cryostat and inside subsystems.
+Figure 5 shows a picture of the open cryostat of the beam combiner instrument with the inside subsystems labelled.